Gabrielgca/360EAVP/README.md

-Default: Using FOVRule as default.
+Default: Using FOVEditRule as default.
 If need please change the config in HTML page.